Distribute your app

 Tip: If a location isn't enabled for sales in local currency, the price will be defaulted to match your home currency.

 Under "Distribute in these countries," you can select individual countries or check the box next to "Select all countries."

 You should declare whether or not your app contains ads (like ads delivered through third party ad networks, display ads, native ads, and/or banner ads) on your app's Pricing & Distribution page.
-Once the feature launches broadly, apps that contain ads will have an "Ads" label shown on their store listing page.
+Apps that contain ads will have a "Contains ads" label shown on their Store Listing page.

-Note: The "Ads" label isn't meant to cover whether an app contains other kinds of commercial content, like paid product placement or offers to make in-app purchases or upgrades.
+Note: The "Contains ads" label isn't meant to cover whether an app contains other kinds of commercial content, like paid product placement or offers to make in-app purchases or upgrades.
 If your app includes paid product placements, make sure they comply with local laws.

-Here are a few examples of when you should answer "yes" to having ads for purposes of the "Ads" label.
+Here are a few examples of when you should answer "yes" to having ads for purposes of the "Contains ads" label.
 This isn't a comprehensive list but just a few examples based on the most common types of ads.

 - Banner and interstitials: My app integrates with an Ad SDK to show banners and/or interstitials.
 I use the ad formats to monetize and/or promote my own products or apps.